top of page

 “20 sts x 18 rows to 10cm over Main Fabric Patt using a 3.5mm hook, after blocking”

-If 20 sts should come out around 10cm, then 1.5 x 20 sts = 30 sts should approximate 15 cm when blocked if your stitch tension is bang-on, so using the specified hook size (3.5mm), I would start my tension /gauge square with 30 sts, or maybe 32 stitches, and work 1.5 x 18 = 27 rows of whatever the “Main Fabric Pattern” is described for the garment.
+If 20 sts should come out around 10cm, then 1.5 x 20 sts = 30 sts should approximate 15 cm when blocked if your stitch tension is bang-on, so using the specified hook size (3.5mm), I would start my tension /gauge square with at least 30 sts, and work 1.5 x 18 = 27 rows (minimum) of whatever the “Main Fabric Pattern” is described for the garment.
 (Depending on the main fabric pattern, maybe you will need an odd or even number of stitches, so read a bit through the pattern first).

 READY FOR SOME REAL-WORLD APPLICATION?